What types of income are taken into account | Our Services | KelaSkip to content

 Kela considers income as earned in the year and at the amount reported by the Tax Administration.
 Taxable income is as a rule regarded as income earned in the year during which you received it.

 However, capital gains generally are considered as income for the year in which the sale or transfer of ownership took place even if you have not yet received the income.

 How certain types of income are treated in the income check

-- An equity savings account is taken into account as income in connection with student financial aid only if money is withdrawn from the account and the account generates returns.
-Only the returns are regarded as income.
+An equity savings account is taken into account as income in connection with student financial aid only if money is withdrawn from the account and the account generates returns.
+Only the returns are regarded as income, and they are regarded as income earned on the date on which they are withdrawn from the account.
 If the account generates high returns, it is perhaps not worthwhile to withdraw money from the account during the time of study.
 If the account incurs losses, any money withdrawn from the account is not taken into account as income.
 Capital losses may thus also be deducted from the income that is taken into account in connection with student financial aid when securities are traded through an equity savings account.
 Withdrawals that incur losses do not, however, affect the amount of the annual income taken into account.